Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

      ...
      ```

-     Copy the updated HAproxy config to all the storage nodes.
+     Copy the updated HAproxy configuration to all the storage nodes.
 Adjust the command based on the number of storage nodes.

      ```bash
      ncn-s00x# pdcp -w ncn-s00[1-(end node number)] /etc/haproxy/haproxy.cfg /etc/haproxy/haproxy.cfg